PeraZver/NOB/assets/detachments.md

 # Formation and Early Operations of Partisan Detachments in Occupied Yugoslavia (1941)

-Following the Axis invasion and subsequent occupation of Yugoslavia in April 1941, the country was divided among Germany, Italy, Hungary, and Bulgaria, with the establishment of the puppet state known as the Independent State of Croatia (NDH).
-Resistance to the occupiers began almost immediately, with the Yugoslav Partisans, led by the Communist Party of Yugoslavia (KPJ) under Josip Broz Tito, emerging as a prominent guerrilla force aiming to liberate the country.

 ## Early Partisan Detachments and Their Operations

 In the summer of 1941, several Partisan detachments were formed across Yugoslavia.
 These units, though initially small and lightly armed, engaged in significant operations against Axis forces: